 - Preheat the oven to 350 degrees F. Spray with cooking spray a 9x13 inch baking pan.

 - In a medium size bowl combine the 2 cups of flour, tapioca flour, 1/4 cup sugar, flax meal and salt.
 Combine well.
-Pour the melted coconut oil into the bowl and mix to form a dough.
+Pour the melted butter into the bowl and mix to form a dough.
 Place the dough on the prepared baking pan and using your hands press the dough down evenly to cover.

 - Bake the crust for 18 minutes or until the edges are slightly browned.